 One day, without a specific plan, I took my camera and started to document the place where I was living and where I spent most of my adult life.
 I started with the nearest surroundings and little by little I end up covering the whole map of the city.
 It began as an exercise of ”automatic photography”, the subjects weren’t planned or selected for any particular thematic reason.

 It was a process that gave me the possibility to reconnect to a practice that I had forgotten or just abandoned in time.
 A practice based on the love for photography and its naive simplicity in the act of recording life.
 Everything was photographed, without a selection.
 A sort of democracy of subjects, where everything is equal in front of the eyes.

 However, the images that I started to collect weren’t just random documents of time.
-The images talked frankly to me about a daily life of peregrinages in search of a sense of belonging.
-A struggling research for elements that could connect me with that space that I supposed to be already well known.
+The images talked frankly to me about a daily life of pilgrimages in search of a sense of belonging.
+A struggling research for elements that could connect me with that space that I supposed to know already well.
 City details collected to fight the boredom and the loneliness of the day passing by.
-In the photos, I couldn’t almost recognise anymore the place that I was photographing; it was like if I was constructing a new place trough images, maybe a place where I could have felt less foreigner.
+In the photos, I couldn’t almost recognise anymore the place; it was like if I was constructing a new place trough images, maybe a place where I could have felt less foreigner.